colinbrineman/stocks-analysis/README.md

 ### OBJECTIVES

 The challenge for Module 2 is to create a macro in Excel VBA for Steve, a recent graduate with a degree in finance, so that he can best advise his parents on how to diversify their retirement investments.
 During the Module 2 lessons, a macro was created for Steve which satisfied his initial goal, namely, to summarize the annual total volumes and rates of return for 12 green energy stocks.
-The purpose of the challenge is to refactor the original macro to run more quickly, so that Steve can put the refactored macro to use analyzing a larger data set covering the entire stock market.
+The purpose of the challenge is to refactor the original macro to run more quickly, so that Steve can put the refactored macro to use analyzing a larger dataset covering the entire stock market.

 ### DELIVERABLES